palmerabollo/rest-confidence/README.md

 rest-confidence
 ===============

-This is a uber-simple yet powerful-enough configuration server.

-Tired of configuring many components in many different environments? rest-confidence helps you centralize your configuration and expose it as a REST service.
+This is a simple yet powerful **configuration server**.
+Tired of configuring many components in many different environments?
+Rest-confidence centralizes your settings and exposes them as a REST service.

-Other use cases include using it as a service directory or as a foundation for A/B testing.

-It uses [confidence](https://github.com/spumko/confidence), with all it niceties now remotelly accesible using a simple REST service.
+Other use cases include using it as a service directory or as a foundation for A/B testing ([read more](http://guidogarcia.net/blog/2014/01/02/a-rest-configuration-server/)).
+It uses [confidence](https://github.com/spumko/confidence), with all it niceties now remotelly accesible through a simple REST service.

 Configuration example
 ---------------------